theOGognf/private_poker/README.md

 ├── pp_admin        # Scripts and configs for managing the server within Docker ├── pp_client       # Client binary source
 ├── pp_server       # Server binary source
-├── private_poker   # Library that the client and server use └── scripts         # Scripts for managing the server outside Docker
+└── private_poker   # Library that the client and server use
 ```

 # Non-goals

 I use this project to learn Rust and to play poker with friends
 and family.
 I'm probably disinterested in anything related to this
-project that doesn't fit those goals.
-Specifically, the following
+project that doesn't contribute to those goals.
+Specifically, the
-features are ommitted from this project and left as an exercise to
+following features are ommitted from this project and left as an
-forkers:
+exercise to forkers:

 - Server orchestration or scaling
 - Persistent storage or backups of game data